Guven-K/Guven-K/README.md

 - 🎮 Avid gamer and tech enthusiast with a knack for tinkering with systems.
 - 🎨 Lover of art and game design, blending creativity with technical expertise.
 - 🏡 Born and raised in London, with a strong connection to family and community.
+- Loves Astronomy, deep interest in Black Holes and hidden treasures in our universe.

 ---